bueltge/wordpress-multisite-enhancements/readme.txt

 So please be patient with me and let me know of typos or grammatical parts.
 Thanks

 == Changelog ==
+= 1.0.2 (02/03/2014) =
+ * Add Favicon in Admin Bar also in Front end
+ * Enhance style for favicon size
+ * Grammer fix in tags, readme
+ * Small changes for columns and 3.8 design

 = 1.0.1 (01/03/2014) =
  * Add CSS rule for new WP 3.8 back end design (mp6 plugin)
  * Add more whitespace on the comment count in admin bar